 Adopted tax rates: The millage rate is the tax per dollar of assessed value of property.
 The rate is expressed in "mills", where one mill is one-tenth of a cent (\$0.001).
 The City Commission adopted a total combined millage rate for the City of 6.0515 mills.
-The total adopted operating millage is 5.7626 mills, which is comprised of a General millage rate of 5.6636 mills that funds operating costs in the General Fund, a Capital Renewal and Replacement (CRR) millage rate of 0.0235 mills that provides a dedicated source of funding for renewal and replacement projects that extend the useful life of General Fund capital assets, and a Capital Pay-As-You-Go (PayGo) millage rate of 0.0755 mills that provides a dedicated source of funding for General Fund capital projects.
-The adopted voted debt service millage rate that funds the required debt service for outstanding General Obligation Bonds, including the first tranche of the General Obligation Bonds issued by the City in 2019, following the voter referendum approval of the City's General Obligation Bond program on November 6, 2018, decreased from 0.3227 to 0.2889 mills, which is a decrease of 0.0338 mills.
+The total adopted operating millage is 5.7626 mills, which is comprised of a General millage rate of 5.6636 mills that funds operating costs in the General Fund, a Capital Renewal and Replacement (CRR) millage rate of 0.0235 mills that provides a dedicated source of funding for renewal and replacement projects that extend the useful life of General Fund capital assets, and a Capital Pay-As-You-Go (PayGo) millage rate of 0.0755 mills that provides a dedicated source of outstanding General Obligation Bonds, including the first tranche of the General Obligation Bonds issued by the City in 2019, following the voter referendum approval of the City's General Obligation Bond program on November 6, 2018, decreased from 0.3227 to 0.2889 mills, which is a decrease of 0.0338 mills.